-- principle satisfy both Core Strategy policies SS3 (Housing Needs) and ST2 (the Spatial Development Strategy, in particular ST2C). - 3.4.28 Plots which are considered to be potentially suitable are listed in Figure 3.3 below.
-Based on experience elsewhere, the Council considers that a site size of around 0.5 ha should be big enough to accommodate the number of pitches called for, with enough space left for landscaping incorporating screen planting.
+3.4.28 Plots which are considered to be potentially suitable are listed in Figure 3.3 below.
+Based on experience elsewhere, the Council considers that one site size of around 0.5 ha should be big enough to accommodate the number of pitches called for, with enough space left for landscaping incorporating screen planting.
 The Borough Council does not propose to provide a site.
-This Plan merely puts forward sites that may be suitable.
+This Plan merely puts forward pieces of land that may be suitable as a gypsy and traveller site.

 - Option 1: Make no policy provision.
 This is not permitted by national planning policy and would make the plan unsound. - Option 2: Make no allocation but rely on a criteria-based policy to judge proposals when they come forward.
 This is not supported on two grounds.
-Firstly, such a policy already exists in the Core Strategy and Development Management Policies document (Policy DM20) and the Inspector found that section of the Local Plan to be sound on the explicit basis that the policy would be taken forward in the Site Allocations and Policies Plan where there was up-to-date evidence of need and demand.
+Firstly, such a policy already exists in the Core Strategy and Development Management Policies document (Policy DM20) and the Inspector found that section of the Local Plan to be sound on the explicit basis that the policy would be taken forward in the Site Allocations and Policies Plan where there was up-todate evidence of need and demand.
 Secondly, there is less prospect of a satisfactory site being found if proposals come forward individually; probably any such proposal would attract significant opposition, and there is a greater risk of an unsuitable site being granted permission on appeal. - Option 3: Use the planning process to select a site or sites.
 Policy DM20 sets a framework for deciding whether a site is suitable or not for this purpose.
 Selection of a site in the site allocation process gives us an opportunity to look at a range of possibilities and pick the best one, compared with all the other possibilities.

 - 3.4.29 Option 3 is the preferred option because it provides an opportunity to make sure that possible sites are considered alongside each other, and not in isolation.
 The Council concludes that it is the most likely way to arrive at the optimum solution. - 3.4.30 With this in mind the Council is proposing a number of sites which may be appropriate as a Gypsy and Traveller site and welcomes comments on these.
+We would also welcome alternative proposals if it is considered better opportunities exist.